 In many states, you need to answer questions about your health and get through underwriting to qualify for new coverage.
 While medical underwriting can cause some stress, many individuals successfully pass underwriting and change coverage annually, so don’t worry.

 Let’s dive into information about the situations typically resulting in approval.
-Then we can talk about when you may face hurdles changing plans.
+Then we can talk about when you may face hurdles in changing plans.
 This information assists you in understanding if you’re Medigap eligible.

 Guaranteed Issue Means No Questions about Health